2022 W Series

-The 2022 W Series was the third season of the W Series motor racing championship.
+The 2022 W Series was the third and final season of the W Series motor racing championship.
 The championship was exclusively open to female racing drivers as a Formula Regional-level racing series in support of the 2022 Formula One World Championship.

 Jamie Chadwick became a three time champion following the cancellation of the remainder of the season on 10 October 2022.

 Entries

 The following drivers and teams competed in the 2022 W Series season.
 All teams used Hankook tyres, and ran two mechanically-identical Tatuus F3 T-318-Alfa Romeo cars with two drivers.
 The rounds at Barcelona and Singapore used Tatuus FT-60-Toyota cars loaned by Toyota Racing Series organiser Toyota Gazoo Racing New Zealand.

 All cars were operated by Fine Moments, and 'teams' were purely for sponsorship and identification purposes.

 Driver selection

 The top eight finishers from the 2021 championship, as well as the two W Series Academy drivers Nerea Martí and Irina Sidorkova, were guaranteed a place in the 2022 season.
 Sidorkova was later confirmed to not be competing as a result of the restrictions on the participation of Russian drivers following the 2022 Russian invasion of Ukraine.

 From 31 January to 4 February, a five-day test with a Crawford F4-16 car for 15 prospective drivers was conducted at Inde Motorsports Ranch in Arizona, United States.
 The following drivers took part: